abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 > 1. $0$ is a natural number.

+Term introduction: Successors
+---

-The second constructor is more interesting.
+The second rule is more interesting.

 $$
 \mathrm{Succ} :\ \mathbb{N} \to \mathbb{N}
 $$

-It says that there is  constructor, called "Successor" `Succ` (or `+1`, as we can would call it) i.e. this is the equivalent of
+It says that there is  constructor, called "Successor" $Succ$ (or `+1`, as we can would call it) i.e. this is the equivalent of

 > 2. If $n$ is a natural number, $n+1$ is a natural number.

-$Succ$ is an arrow from the type of the natural numbers to itself which means that given one natural number, `Succ` constructs another one.
+$Succ$ is an arrow from the type of the natural numbers to itself which means that given one natural number, $Succ$ constructs another one.

 But right now we have just one term (value) of the natural numbers type: $Zero$.
 We draw the $Succ$ arrow and construct another one, $Succ\ Zero$ (known in some contexts as $1$.

 ![The Natural numbers type without values --- ](../06_type/nat_type_one_double_diagram.svg)

-And now, we have one more value so we have to draw one more `Succ` arrow.
-This time the result is `Succ Succ Zero` i.e. two.
+And now, we have one more value so we have to draw one more $Succ$ arrow.
+This time the result is $Succ Succ Zero$ i.e. two.

 ![The Natural numbers type without values --- an empty circle](../06_type/nat_type_two_double_diagram.svg)